crsalas/Stroop_Neural_Net/README.md

 * response conflict resolution, and
 * differences in responses as a function of stimulus set.

-Initial runs of this model suggests it's able to generate evidence of each of these and demonstrates how they change across the processing time-course of an adapted version of the Stroop task.
+Initial runs of this model provides evidence for each of these, and demonstrates how they change across the processing time-course of an adapted version of the Stroop task.